-Unless an individual with an IDD displays an obvious communication barrier, caregivers should never assume one exists.
+Unless an individual with an IDD displays an obvious communication barrier, you should never assume one exists.
 Even if an individual displays difficulty communicating, the type of barrier and ways to address it often varies from one person to the next.

 When an individual does have communication barriers, caregivers should keep several things in mind:

-- Communicating with people with mild, moderate and severe communication difficulties will differ greatly; therefore, assessing the language skills of each person helps caregivers use an appropriate level of language.
+- Communicating with people with mild, moderate, and severe communication difficulties will differ greatly; therefore, assessing the language skills of each person helps caregivers use an appropriate level of language.

 - Additional time for information exchange may be necessary.

-- Some people with disabilities may find it difficult to give an accurate picture of how they are feeling and what symptoms they are having (e.g., feeling anxious, tired, hungry, the need to urinate, etc.).
+- Some people with disabilities may find it difficult to give an accurate picture of how they are feeling and what symptoms they are experiencing (e.g., feeling anxious, tired, hungry, the need to urinate, etc.).
 New caregivers should speak with others who are familiar with the individual as this may assist the caregiver in understanding the person being cared for; however, caregivers must continue focusing their communication efforts on the individual.

 - Some people with intellectual and developmental disabilities are delayed when responding to questions; this delay may be significant.

-1. Simplify Communication
+1. Simplify communication

-Use simple sentences, speak slowly and pause frequently.
+Use simple sentences, speak slowly, and pause frequently.

-2. Avoid Using Jargon
+2. Avoid jargon

 In this case, jargon refers to terms used in the medical profession that others may have difficulty understanding.